pjjung/mcgpy/About/Installation.md

 ### Pip

-or, you may also install MCGpy directly with pip.
+or, You may also install MCGpy directly with pip.
 We recommend this way.

 ```sh
 $ pip install mcgpy